POLICY: JL

 Schools:

-• will be allowed to eat lunch without the constraints of outdoor attire; and
+● will allow students to eat lunch without the constraints of outdoor attire; and

-School food service staff, at the school or district level, will ensure compliance with nutrition policies within school food service areas and will report on this matter to the superintendent.
-In addition, the school district will report on the most recent USDA School Meals Initiative (SMI) review findings and any resulting changes.
-If the district has not received a SMI review from the state agency within the past three years, the district will request from the state agency that a SMI review be scheduled as soon as possible.
+School food service staff, at the school or district level, ensure compliance with nutrition policies within school food service areas and report on this matter to the superintendent.
+In addition, the school district reports on the most recent USDA School Meals Initiative (SMI) review findings and any resulting changes.
+If the district has not received a SMI review from the state agency within the past five years, the district will request from the state agency that a SMI review be scheduled as soon as possible.

 Fundraising Activities

-To support children's health and school nutrition-education efforts, school fundraising activities will not involve food or will be encouraged to use only foods that meet the above nutrition standards for foods and beverages sold individually.
+To support children's health and school nutrition-education efforts, school fundraising activities may not involve food or are encouraged to use only foods that meet the above nutrition standards for foods and beverages sold individually.
 (USDA Smart Snacks in School rule).
 Schools will encourage fundraising activities that promote physical activity.
-The school district will make available a list of ideas for acceptable fundraising activities.
+The school district has an available list of ideas for acceptable fundraising activities.

-All food and beverages sold and served outside of the school meal programs (“competitive” foods and beverages) shall, at a minimum, meet the standards established in USDA’s Nutrition Standards for All Foods Sold in Schools (Smart Snacks) rule.
+All food and beverages sold and served outside of the school meal programs during the school day (“competitive” foods and beverages) shall, at a minimum, meet the standards established in USDA’s Nutrition Standards for All Foods Sold in Schools (Smart Snacks) rule.
 The standards are available at http://fns.usda.gov/healthierschoolday/tools-schools-focusing-smart-snacks.

 Snacks:

-Snacks served during the school day or in after-school care or enrichment programs will make a positive contribution to children's diets and health, with an emphasis on serving whole grains, fruits and vegetables as the primary snacks and water as the primary beverage.
+Snacks served during the school day or in after-school care or enrichment programs must make a positive contribution to children's diets and health, with an emphasis on serving whole grains, fruits and vegetables as the primary snacks and water as the primary beverage.
 Schools will assess if and when to offer snacks based on timing of school meals, children's nutritional needs, children's ages, and other considerations.
-The district will make available a list of healthful snack items to teachers, after-school program personnel, and parents.
+The district has an available list of healthful snack items to teachers, after-school program personnel, and parents.

-If eligible, schools that provide snacks through after-school programs will pursue receiving reimbursements through the National School Lunch Program.
+If eligible, schools that provide snacks through after-school programs must pursue receiving reimbursements through the National School Lunch Program.

 Rewards

-Schools will not use foods or beverages as rewards for academic performance or good behavior, and will not withhold food or beverages (including food served through school meals) as a punishment.
-Instead, all schools within the district will encourage using physical activity as a reward.
+Schools are encouraged not to use foods or beverages as rewards for academic performance or good behavior, and may not withhold food or beverages (including food served through school meals) as a punishment.
+Instead, all schools within the district must encourage using physical activity as a reward.

 Celebrations

 Schools should limit celebrations that involve food during the school day to no more than one party per class per month.
 Each party should include no more than one food or beverage that does not meet nutrition standards for foods and beverages sold individually (USDA Smart Snacks in School rule.)
-The district will make available a list of healthy party ideas to parents and teachers.
+The district has an available list of healthy party ideas to parents and teachers.

 School-sponsored Events (such as, but not limited to, athletic events, dances, or performances)

-Foods and beverages offered at school-sponsored events outside the school day will be encouraged to meet the nutrition standards for meals or for foods and beverages sold individually (USDA Smart Snacks in School rule.)
+Foods and beverages offered at school-sponsored events outside the school day are encouraged to meet the nutrition standards for meals or for foods and beverages sold individually (USDA Smart Snacks in School rule).

 Nutrition Education and Promotion